Poudingue/Fbx2Mitsuba/README.md

 ## What won't be converted

-### Should be fixed soon
+### Should be fixed one day or another

 - Physical cameras
 - Other photometric lights
 - Background color/light
 - Materials :
-	- Anisotropy
 	- Subsurface scattering
 	- Multilayer materials
-- Some bumpmap seem to be referencing other textures.
-Investigate.

 ### Harder to fix, will try anyway

 - Other light types
 - Other cameras
+- Anisotropic materials

 ### Probably unfixable